Introduction | Parallel Finite Element Analysis with Abaqus

 Predicting Hygrothermal Degradation: Numerical vs. Experimental Methods

-You can predict hygrothermal degradation using two primary approaches: experimental testing and numerical analysis.
+You can predict hygrothermal degradation composites using two primary approaches: experimental testing and numerical analysis.

 Experimental Methods